 Chest rubs, like Vicks VapoRub, contain eucalyptus oil to ease coughs and potentially get rid of mucus.
 You can rub it onto your chest and neck up to three times each day.
-Younger children should not use Vicks in its full strength, but the company does make a baby-strength version.
-You should not heat this product because you could get burned.
+Younger children should not use Vicks at its full strength, but the company does make a baby-strength version.

 Hypertonic saline is a treatment that’s inhaled through a nebulizer.
+It’s stronger than an OTC saline solution, which means it can sometimes be more effective.
 It works by increasing the amount of salt in your air passages.
 It comes in different strengths and can be used on people ages 6 and older.

-This treatment only provides temporary relief and may cause some side effects, like cough, sore throat, or chest tightness.
+Hypertonic saline treatment only provides temporary relief and may cause some side effects, like:

 Dornase-Alfa (Pulmozyme) is a mucus-thinning medication often used by people with cystic fibrosis.
 You inhale it through a nebulizer.
 It’s also suitable for people ages 6 and up.

 You may lose your voice or develop a rash while on this medication.
 Other side effects include: